Kevinr99089/ReVanced.Builder/install.md

 > **The signatures are different from ReVanced Manager.
 You must uninstalling the application patched by RV Manager for use these releases (export your settings before uninstalling it).**

-> This installation method was inspired by a friend, [Support his efforts](https://github.com/peternmuller/revanced-builder).
+> This installation method was inspired by peternmuller, [Support his efforts](https://github.com/kevinr99089/ReVanced.Builder/?tab=readme-ov-file#-thanks-to-).

 #